PeterWuMC/excel-rb-appscript/README.md

 	Return the workbook name which it opened

 	Excel::App.close
-	Close the file and shut down Excel
+	Close the file and shut down Excel without saving

 	Excel::App.workbooks
 	Return an array of all the opened workbooks

+	Excel::App.workbooks_paths
+	Return an array of all the paths for opened workbooks

 	Excel::App.workbook(workbook_name)
 	Return the Workbook object

+	Excel::App.save_all
+	Save all opened workbook

 ### Workbook